cap-js/docs/java/architecture.md

 </dependencies>
 ```

-is required to make your application multitenancy-aware.

 Choosing a feature by adding the Maven dependency *at compile time* enables the application to make use of the feature *at runtime*.
 If a chosen feature misses the required environment at runtime, the feature won't be activated.
 Together with the fact that all features have a built-in default implementation ready for local usage, you can run the application locally with the same set of dependencies as for productive mode.
-For instance, the authentication feature `cds-feature-hana` requires a valid `hana`-binding in the environment.
+For instance, the authentication feature `cds-feature-hana` requires a valid `hana` binding in the environment.
 Hence, during local development without this binding, this feature gets deactivated and the stack falls back to default feature adapted for SQLite.

 ### CAP Java Standard Modules { #standard-modules }